blak3r/treadspan/README.md

 # Treadspan (formerly Better LifeSpan Fit)

+__2025-02-23: TreadSpan is under active development.
+If you're a developer, you can use this immediately.
+We are still working on going through the AppStore review process and improving the install page.__

 Lifespan makes great hardware (Treadmills) but their software is the achilles heel.
 It's so close to being an incredible platform for logging steps.